-TACOMA began its fishing life in 1952 as a purse seiner, fishing for Southern Bluefin Tuna and other pelagic fish in the Great Australian Bight.
+Tuna and other pelagic fish in the Great Australian Bight.
 By the end of the 1954 season this had proven a failure.
-With another loan from the South Australian Government, they changed over to tuna pole fishing with assistance from the American Jangaard brothers who came across from the USA to Port Lincoln later in 1956.
+With another loan from the South Australian Government, they changed over to tuna pole fishing live bait fishing with assistance from the American Jangaard brothers who came to Port Lincoln February in 1956.

-After trials on board TACOMA, with a crew which included Tom Playford, the South Australian Premier, as one of the tuna polers, the change of method proved a success with significant catches taken.
+Tom Playford, the South Australian Premier, joined the crew for a 36 hour trip as one of the tuna polers, the change of method proved a success with significant catches taken.
 Onshore the cannery was now able to process the haul, marking the beginning of a viable industry.
 The TACOMA, and other vessels which joined to establish a fleet, also used light aircraft as spotter planes to locate schools of tuna.
 A seasonal pattern became established and through into the 1960s they worked the East Coast Tuna fishery: Eden to Sydney from September to December and the Great Australian Bight from January to May.